Peter-T-Ruehr/scAnt/README.md

 This version of scAnt does not ask for any FLIR cameras or FLIR software, and has some additional delays to accomodate for slower image data transfer from camera to computer.
 Runs well, as of August 30th, 2022, including image stacking.

 The modified software of this repo can be used with the [original scAnt setup](https://www.thingiverse.com/thing:4694713).
-It also runs with my modified scAnt version available [here](https://www.thingiverse.com/thing:5479056), which features camera mounts for several DSLRs.
+It also runs with my [modified scAnt version available at Thingiverse](https://www.thingiverse.com/thing:5479056), which features camera mounts for several DSLRs, refitted specimen stands and other modifications.

 Another version of the scAnt runs with a Raspberry Pi and its HQ camera module (PiscAnt).
 If this is more to your liking, use the code available [here](https://github.com/Peter-T-Ruehr/PiscAnt) instead and the Pi camera mounts available [here](https://www.thingiverse.com/thing:5502528).